dataesr/paysage-api/README.md

 To access the paysage-api from inside, use host : `http://localhost:3000/`.

 To access the paysage-api from outside, use host : `http://localhost:3003/`.

-To acess the paysage-auth from outside, use host : `http://localhost:3004/`.

 To see the API docs, see : http://localhost:3003/docs/api/.